 In 1968, Cladders coined the term “anti-museum”, on the basis of which a structural concept would evolve and take form in the newly constructed Städtisches Museum Abteiberg in 1982, designed by Hans Hollein.
 Fifty years later, the Museum Abteiberg has developed an exhibition dedicated to the history of the museum between 1967 and 1978 at the original location.
 The original exhibits have been presented at the historic venue – in the rooms of the old museum – along with documentation and reconstructions of their presentation conditions.

-The project wants to introduce today’s audiences to the radically critical museum concepts of that time, illustrate the phenomenological and structuralistic shift in the fine arts and portray the resulting vision of a new type of museum.
-The question of whether the curators can reconstruct the exhibition scenes and atmosphere of that period largely depends on the availability of the works exhibited at the time.
-The project possesses a strongly experimental character which speaks to the interest of the international community of museum professionals, but also confronts the general public with key questions on the self-image of art museums today.
+The project introduced today’s audiences to the radically critical museum concepts of that time, illustrated the phenomenological and structuralistic shift in the fine arts and portrayed the resulting vision of a new type of museum.
+The project possessed a strongly experimental character which spoke to the interest of the international community of museum professionals, but also confronted the general public with key questions on the self-image of art museums today.

 Curators: Susanne Titz mit Susanne Rennert, Olivier Foulon (BE)

 Artists: Joseph Beuys, Carl Andre (US), Hanne Darboven, George Brecht (US), Robert Filliou (FR), Stanley Brouwn (Surinam/NL), Daniel Buren (F), Marcel Broodthaers (BE), Gerhard Richter, Kate Davis (NZ), Olivier Foulon (BE) and others